When running a website, you may need to enable your visitors to upload a file. It can be a PDF, invoice, or any other custom file.

 Unlike all the other plugins above, this plugin is not for your visitors to upload files but for yourself.

-Often, we sometimes want to upload and host files on our WordPress website that we can not upload from the media screen because they are not media files.
+We sometimes want to upload and host files on our WordPress website that we can not upload from the media screen because they are not media files.

 Before file manager plugins, it was possible to upload files to WordPress only when using FTP software but not anymore.